-As one of the nation’s most active cancer centers, we see more patients with this complex type of cancer than most others.
+As one of the nation’s top ranked cancer centers, we see more patients with this complex type of cancer than most others.
 This gives us an extraordinary level of expertise and experience.

 If you are diagnosed with appendix cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including: